The Business School Board

 - Dr Diane Smith-Gander AO – Chair, Zip Co Limited (Chair)

 Diane Smith-Gander AO is a professional non-executive director maintaining a diverse portfolio over varying types of entities, industries and geographies.
 She is an advocate for gender equity and a past president of Chief Executive Women.

-Diane is Chair of Zip Co Limited, Safe Work Australia and for the Committee for the Economic Development of Australia, non-executive director of AGL Energy, HBF Health Limited, DDH1 and Keystart Loans group.
+Diane is Chair of Zip Co Limited, DDH1, HBF Health Limited and CEDA, the Committee for the Economic Development of Australia.

 Diane holds an MBA from the University of Sydney and a BEc from UWA.
 She is a Fellow of the Australian Institute of Company Directors (AICD), Governance Institute of Australia (GIA) and an adjunct professor of corporate governance at UWA.
 In 2018 Diane was the Business Award winner in the West Australian of the Year Awards in recognition of her contribution to business in the state and her advocacy for gender equity.
 She also became an Officer in the Order of Australia in 2019 for services to business, women’s engagement in executive roles, gender equality and the community.

 Jimmy has a wealth of experience in supply chain management across multiple resource commodities.

 Jimmy was President of BHP Billiton Iron Ore and Member of the Group Management Committee at BHP Billiton from 2012 to 2016.
 Prior to this, Jimmy led BHP Billiton's Energy Coal, Stainless Steel and Nickel West division in Australia after managing BHP Billiton's Chrome and Aluminium operations in South Africa.

 - Dr Mark Barnaba AM – Reserve Bank of Australia Board